Oregon general contractor license requirements

 Workers’ Compensation insurance

 Oregon law requires you to get workers’ compensation insurance if you have employees or plan to hire them.
-It provides benefits to employees who experience a work-related injury or illness.
+It helps provide benefits to employees who experience a work-related injury or illness.

 Learn more about Workers’ Comp for construction workers.